MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

     > Note: Your environment may take a few minutes to provision.
 Refresh the Environments list if needed.
-When your environment shows as 'Ready', select your **Test** environment by clicking on the ellipses next to its name to expand the drop-down menu and select **Settings.**
+When your environment shows as 'Ready', select your **Test** environment by clicking on the ellipses next to its name to expand the drop-down menu and select **Settings**.

 9. Explore the different areas in **Settings** that you may be interested in but do not make any changes yet.

 ## Exercise 3 - Install Power Automate on your device

 1. Follow the instructions to install Power Automate -
     <https://go.microsoft.com/fwlink/?linkid=2102613>.
 Open the downloaded file to start install.

 2. Check Install the Power Automate for desktop to build desktop flows (if unchecked) and take the default options for the rest.
 Check "By selecting 'Install', you agree to Microsoft's terms of use".
 If you receive a warning about a duplicate install, go ahead and accept the install.

     > Note: If you are completing the labs in an environment OTHER than through a hosted learning environment, check with your admin to determine the best course of action for this step.

 3. Click **Launch app** and login with your Microsoft 365 credentials.

 4. Click **Get started**.

 5. From the Environments list, select your **Dev** environment.

 6. Back on the Web browser, you should see the Microsoft Power Automate browser extension has been installed.
 Click **Turn on extension**.

 6. Click **Go Premium** to start a trial and follow the prompts to activate the trial.
 If the Start Trial button is not visible no action is required and you can proceed to Exercise 4.

 ## Exercise 4 - Azure account setup